Paolo-Maffei/xplproject/xpllib.Net/trunk/xpllib/ReadMe.txt

     the listener can maintain a list of devices.
 Messages received from the network are passed on to the created xPLDevice objects and to the xPLNetwork object.

+xPLPluginStore (new in 5.1)
+    Downloading and parsing vendor xml plugin files is supported through this object.
+A local shared store can be used to store the information updated locally.
+2 collections (vendors and devices) are available after loading/updating the PluginStore.
+Two dialogs are included to show update progress to the enduser.

 Supporting objects